 PennDOT Updates Restrictions on Roadways in East Central PA

-Due to the recent winter storm the Pennsylvania Department of Transportation (PennDOT) has lifted one of the temporary speed limit restrictions on interstates and expressways in the east central region of Pennsylvania.
+Due to the recent winter storm the Pennsylvania Department of Transportation (PennDOT) has temporarily reduced speed limits of interstates and expressways in the east central region of Pennsylvania.

-PennDOT has lifted the speed restriction on Interstate 81 in Schuylkill County.
-Speeds are restored to their usual posted limits.

-Speed limits are still restricted to 45 mph and commercial vehicles must move to the right lane on the following roadways: • Interstate 78 in Berks, Lehigh and Northampton counties; • Interstate 80 in Carbon and Monroe counties; • Interstate 176 in Berks County; • Interstate 380 in Monroe County; • US 22 in Lehigh and Northampton counties; • US 222 in Berks County; • US 422 in Berks County; • PA 33 in Monroe and Northampton counties; • PA 309 from Interstate 78 to the Bucks County line in Lehigh County.
+Speed limits are now restricted to 45 mph and commercial vehicles must move to the right lane on the following roadways: • Interstate 78 in Berks, Lehigh and Northampton counties; • Interstate 80 in Carbon and Monroe counties; • Interstate 81 in Schuylkill County; • Interstate 176 in Berks County; • Interstate 380 in Monroe County; • US 22 in Lehigh and Northampton counties; • US 222 in Berks County; • US 422 in Berks County; • PA 33 in Monroe and Northampton counties; • PA 309 from Interstate 78 to the Bucks County line in Lehigh County.
 Drivers are reminded that Tier 1 of the commonwealth’s weather event vehicle restriction plan, were placed earlier and are in effect on the following roadways:

 • Interstate 78 eastbound and westbound in Berks, Lehigh and Northampton counties.